demisto/content/Packs/Netmiko/Integrations/Netmiko/Netmiko_description.md

 Original community integration author: <b>Adam Burt</b>
-Modified by <b>Josh Levine</b> to make the content pack officially supported by Palo Alto Networks
+Modified by <b>Josh Levine</b> for the following:
+- Added additional comments to parameters for the integration and associated commands
+- Updated README.MD documentation for pack and integration
+- Developed unit tests for XSOAR-supported content pack validation
+- Updated content pack to uplift it to officially support status

 # Netmiko
-Multi-vendor library to simplify SSH connections to network devices using the Netmiko Python library.
+Multi-vendor library to execute commands over SSH connections for network devices using the Netmiko Python library.

-This integration uses the Netmiko library to call Paramiko commands.
 This can help in situations where there is no integration for a particular vendor technology, but a CLI is accessible that can be interacted with over the network.

 ## Platforms:
 The following platforms are supported as the "platform" command